-B. College Visits:
+2. College Visits:

-- 1. They are limited to two (2) per year for juniors and seniors. - 2.
-These must be prearranged by contacting the college admission office.
-A pre-arranged absence form must be completed in the high school office. - 3.
-These days will not count against a student's absences if the proper procedure has been followed and all the work is made up according to the prearranged absence policy.

-C. Field Trips: Forms for field trips will be issued by the teacher sponsoring the trip.
-The following steps should be completed in order:

-- 1. Complete the top half of the form and get parent signature. - 2.
+- a.
+They are limited to two (2) per year for juniors and seniors.
+With permission from administration, sophomores would be permitted to use (2) of their (4) year cumulative total. - b.
+These must be pre arranged by contacting the college admission office.
+A pre-arranged absence form must be completed in the high school office. - c.
+These days will not count against a student's absences if the proper procedure has been followed and all the work is made up according to the prearranged absence policy. - 3.
+Field Trips: Forms for field trips will be issued by the teacher sponsoring the trip.
+The following steps should be completed in order: - a.
+Complete the top half of the form and get a parent signature. - b.
 Get all teachers' signatures in classes that will be missed.
 TEACHERS CAN OPT NOT TO SIGN THE FORM IF THE STUDENT IS NOT IN GOOD STANDING IN THEIR CLASS, EITHER BECAUSE OF GRADES OR ABSENCES.
-If a teacher exercises this right, they will sign the form and make a note that permission is being denied due grades or absences.
+If teachers exercise this right, they will sign the form and make a note that permission is being denied due to grades or absences.
 The student will not attend the field trip if one or more teachers exercise this option.
-In addition, teachers have the option to require work completion either before or after the field trip. - 3.
-Get attendance clerk or assistant principal's signature. - 4.
+In addition, teachers have the option to require work completion either before or after the field trip. - c.
+Get the attendance clerk or assistant principal's signature. - d.
 Turn the form in to the teacher who is sponsoring the field trip.
 The teacher will turn the form in to the attendance clerk.